Envek/rubyworld-keep-it-ruby/slides.md

 <!--
 At Evil Martians, we’re passionate about open-source.
 We love to use it, and we also love to give back enhancements to the community.
 It is a win-win.

-Some open source projects have even grown into commercial products, like anycable or imgproxy, still staying open source at their core. [click] And today we will be using imgproxy as an example.
+Some open source projects have even grown into commercial products, like anycable or imgproxy, still staying open source at their core. [click] And today we will be using imgproxy as an example of a non-Ruby open source product that has a robust Ruby SDK.
 -->

 ---